erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - Status changes to "locked" revoke all sessions
 - **Approval Restrictions:**
   - Admins can only approve adding groups they are members of
+  - Admins can only approve adding permissions visible to their groups
   - If a pending update request includes groups the admin is not in, approval will fail with an error listing those groups
+  - If a pending update request includes permissions the admin cannot see, approval will fail with an error
   - Admins can remove any groups (including the last shared group - this will revoke their access to manage that user)
   - Cannot approve requests that would remove all permissions or all groups
+- **Direct Permission Updates:**
+  - Admins can only grant permissions visible to their groups when using direct updates (not via approval)
+  - Superusers can grant any permissions

 3. Revoke sessions:
 ```http